gavinnn101/osrs_acc_creator_gui/README.md

-# OSRS Account Creator
+# OSRS Account Creator - GUI Edition

-Gavin's OSRS Account Creator is a python script that can be run to create Runescape accounts with features such custom usernames/passwords, anti/twocaptcha support, proxy support, OSBot/Tribot CLI integration, and more.
+Gavin's OSRS Account Creator is a python program to create Runescape accounts without the use of captcha solvers or proxies(optional.)
+Includes OSBot/Tribot CLI integration, custom username/password, etc.

 Support, requests, etc can be found on discord: https://discord.gg/SjVjQvm